-While there is an immense body of literature covering both CPRs and the debate on participatory approaches, far less has been published that links these two fields and provides concrete examples of experiences and models that could be used.
+While there is an immense body of literature covering both Common Property Resources (CPRs) and the debate on participatory approaches, far less has been published that links these two fields and provides concrete examples of experiences and models that could be used.
 Despite the rhetoric of concern over environmental degradation and participatory approaches in policy documents over the past decade, it is still early days in terms of the actual implementation of such projects.

 The case studies outlined briefly below feature three different types of participatory natural resource management: first, the survival of an existing forest management institution; second, the re-empowerment of a traditional community institution to address land issues; and third, the establishment of new institutions through an externally sponsored wildlife management project.
 The objective of these case studies is therefore to demonstrate both the range of management institutions and natural resource types that can be found in practice.
-When analysing such case studies it is also important to draw a distinction between the levels of control exercised over natural resources: no community use allowed (national parks), partial use and responsibility allowed (buffer zones and conservation areas), and authorised local use and management (remaining commons).
+When analyzing such case studies it is also important to draw a distinction between the levels of control exercised over natural resources: no community use allowed (national parks), partial use and responsibility allowed (buffer zones and conservation areas), and authorised local use and management (remaining commons).
 Often several of these levels of control operate simultaneously in the same area so that the linkages must also be examined carefully.

-Case study no. 1: Survival of traditional management institutions -Jiri management, Bikita District, Zimbabwe
+Case study no. 1: Survival of traditional management institutions -Jiri management, Bikita District, Zimbabwe chieftaincies were widely disrupted.

-With the emergence of the state and central government, especially after independence in 1980, traditional systems that had provided the foundation for sustained management of resources within the territorial boundries of chieftaincies were widely disrupted.
 Traditional (informal) leaders lost authority to administer land and resources when government-designed institutions such as the Village Development Committees (VIDCOS) and Ward Development Committees (WARDCOS) were installed.
-The new formal institutions lacked the authority, and as a result formerly communal resources, such as forests, grazing and water were rapidly depleted under open access regimes.
+The new formal institutions lacked authority, and as a result formerly communal resources, such as forests, grazing and water were rapidly depleted under open access regimes.